July Uprising: Razakar slogans

-Protesters argued that Hasina's statement indirectly labelled them as "Razakars" and demeaned them for advocating for quota reform, which led them to adopt the slogan.
+Protesters argued that Hasina's statement indirectly labelled them "Razakars" and demeaned them for advocating for quota reform, which led them to adopt the slogan.

 Internet outage

-To prevent the movement from spreading nationwide, the government ordered the internet to be shut down across the country.
-The nationwide shutdown of Internet access begun on 18 July continued into 19 July.
+To prevent the movement from spreading nationwide, the government ordered the internet shut down across the country.
+The shutdown began on 18 July and ended on 28 July.
+Social media platforms such as WhatsApp, Facebook, TikTok and YouTube remained restricted till 5 August.

 Judgment of the Appellate Division on the case

-On 4 July, the Appellate Division, on 9 June declared the government's decision to cancel the Muktijoddha quota system in the first and second category of government jobs invalid without hearing the state party's application seeking a stay of the High Court's judgment.
-And upheld the verdict of the High Court for the time being.
-The state party is asked to file 'leave to appeal'.
-At that time, the then Chief Justice Obaidul Hasan said, the movement is happening, so be it.
-Do you change the verdict of the High Court by protesting on the streets?
+On 4 July, the Appellate Division of Bangladesh Supreme court declared the government's decision to invalidate the Freedom Fighter quota for the first time.
+The second categories of government jobs were also declared invalid without hearing the application of the state.
+It upheld the High Court's verdict for the time being and asked the state to file a leave of appeal.
+At that time Chief Justice Obaidul Hassan said that the movement was taking place but it is not possible to change the verdict of the High Court by just protesting on the streets.

 Later on 10 July, the Appellate Division issued a four-week status quo order on the High Court verdict along with some observations and directions in view of the petition filed by the state party and two students.
 7 August had been fixed for the next hearing.

 When the full judgment of the High Court was published on 14 July, leave to appeal was filed by the state and two students.
-Based on the application of Attorney General AM Amin Uddin on 18 July, the Chamber Court of the Appellate Division of the Supreme Court, Justice M Inayetur Rahim fixed the date of hearing the case on Sunday, 21 July.
+Based on the application of Attorney General AM Amin Uddin on 18 July, the Chamber Court of the Appellate Division of the Supreme Court, Justice M Enayetur Rahim fixed the date of hearing the case on Sunday, 21 July.

 On 21 July, the Appellate Division reinstated the quota and quashed the judgment given by the High Court.
 At the same time, even though it is a policy-making matter for the government, in the interest of complete justice according to the constitution, the court ordered 93 percent merit-based recruitment in government jobs.
 On this day, for the first time in the history of Bangladesh, the proceedings of the Supreme Court were held under curfew.